 It shares the same root as 'medicine'.
 It’s a medicine that works to restore a middle ground, a comfortable medium for us to live in.
 I could go on here about how the media today rob us of our balance; but never mind.
 In my version of the story, in the final frame Tiger is just snoozing in his cage.
 The big cat sleeps tonight, lulled by some rhythm and music, some humming or prayerful chants, and finally, the silence of human meditation.

 Marilyn holds a Ph.D. in anthropology, and is a Mindfulness-based stress reduction (MBSR) instructor in the US.
-Meditation is one of the central elements of the OMS Recovery Program, alongside diet and supplements, exercise, vitamin D and, if need be, medication.
+Meditation is one of the central elements of the Overcoming MS Program, alongside diet and supplements, exercise, vitamin D and, if need be, medication.

 References: Researchers Confront an Epidemic of Loneliness, NY Times Effects of Group Drumming Interventions on Anxiety, Depression, Social Resilience and Inflammatory Immune Response among Mental Health Service Users, PLOS ONE